google/rune/g3doc/database_design.md

 There are two types of `relation`: those declared with the relation keyword, and "member" `relation`s where a class has an instance of another class as a data member.
-It is a compile-time error to have a data member that is a cascade-delete `Tclass`, since destroying the data member would not automatically null out the data member.
+It is a compile-time error to have a data member that is a cascade-delete `Template`, since destroying the data member would not automatically null out the data member.

 Unsafe code which could result in dangling pointers is allowed only in code